mikeTest01/studio/README.md

-# Firebase Studio
+# Verdant Wallet

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+A comprehensive budgeting and expense tracking app designed for clear financial oversight, built with Next.js and Firebase Studio.